ghiscoding/slickgrid-react/docs/grid-functionalities/custom-tooltip.md

 The `customTooltip` is defined in the Column Definition OR Grid Options (the first found will have priority over the second) To specify a tooltip when hovering a cell

-**NOTE:** this is an opt-in plugin, you must import the necessary plugin from `@slickgrid-universal/custom-tooltip-plugin` and instantiate it in your grid options via `registerExternalResources`, see multiple examples below.
+**NOTE:** this is an opt-in plugin, you must import the necessary plugin from `@slickgrid-universal/custom-tooltip-plugin` and instantiate it in your grid options via `externalResources`, see multiple examples below.

 ### Demo
 [Demo Page](https://ghiscoding.github.io/slickgrid-react/#/slickgrid/Example32) / [Demo Component](https://github.com/ghiscoding/slickgrid-react/blob/master/src/examples/slickgrid/Example32.tsx)